top of page

-The Gulf Coast Veterans Parade will be held on Saturday, November 11 in D'Iberville, MS.
+The 2024 Gulf Coast Veterans Parade will be held on Saturday, November 9th in Biloxi, MS.

 Our Story